rudism/dotplan-cli/README.md

 }
 ```

-- `dotplan register` will register a new account using the email and password in your `~/.dotplan.conf.json` file
+- `dotplan register` will prompt for an email address and password and attempt to register it for you, optionally saving it to your `~/.dotplan.conf.json` file
 - `dotplan publish` will sign (if `minisign` is available) and publish your `~/.plan` file to your dotplan provider
 - `dotplan edit` will open your `~/.plan` file in an editor, then sign (if `minisign` is available) and publish it to your dotplan provider after you save and exit